 If you are interested in coordinating a conference with CREST, let us know!
 The following conferences have been produced or co-hosted by CREST:

-This CREST/UN Environment forum, endorsed by the UN’s World Tourism Organization, is designed to showcase the importance of the UN’s declaration of 2017 as the International Year of Sustainable Tourism for Development.
-This invitation-only, day-long event is taking place on World Tourism Day, September 27, 2017, at the UN Foundation in Washington, DC.
-The event features panels covering the five key areas identified by the UNWTO for this international year.
-Each one-hour panel will be moderated by a well-known journalist and include two presenters giving exemplary and inspiring case studies.
+This CREST/UN Environment forum was designed to showcase the importance of the UN’s declaration of 2017 as the International Year of Sustainable Tourism for Development.
+This invitation-only, day-long event took place on World Tourism Day, September 27, 2017, at the UN Foundation in Washington, DC.
+The event featured panels covering the five key areas identified by the UNWTO for this international year.
+Each one-hour panel was moderated by a well-known journalist and included two presenters giving exemplary and inspiring case studies.

 CREST partnered with the University of Pinar del Rio's Centro de Estudios de Gerencia, Desarrollo Local y Turismo (GEDELTUR) to host a three-day sustainable tourism and marketing workshop as part of the larger 2nd International Congress on Marketing, Local Development and Tourism (MARDELTUR) 2017.
 CREST identified and supported 10 international experts to participate, supported 8 Cuban speakers, and covered the costs of certain other components.
 The sustainable tourism workshop featured eight panels with presentations on topics ranging from agritourism, nature-based tourism, and travelers' philanthropy to cruise tourism, urban and cultural tourism, marketing, and quality and sustainability standards.